 3.6 Our Checks, or the fact that any company is permitted to use our Platform and our services, will not provide any guidance as to the performance of any Issuer or the results of any Investment in that Issuer and you should not rely on them when making any decision to invest or taking any action of any kind.
 We do not verify the content of any Offer material and we make no warranties or representations (whether express or implied) related to the accuracy, completeness, or reliability of the content of any Offer material.

 4.1 The offer period (Offer Period) for each Offer will be the period starting on the date on which the Offer is open for Investment on the Platform and ending on the earlier of:

-the date and time the Issuer withdraws the Offer.
-The Issuer may withdraw the Offer if required by us, or as a result of a material adverse change affecting the Offer; and
+- the date and time the Issuer withdraws the Offer.
+The Issuer may withdraw the Offer on notification to us, if required by us or as a result of a material adverse change affecting the Offer;

-the date and time the Issuer meets its maximum level of investment set out in its Offer.
+- the date and time Equitise considers that the Issuer has met its maximum level of investment set out in its Offer; and

 4.2 An Issuer may, in its sole discretion, refuse to permit any Overseas Investor from accepting its Offer, or restrict or place conditions on Overseas Investors wishing to accept its Offer.